rubenclaes/de-verenigde-vrienden-nuxt-strapi/middleware/README.md

 By default, middleware in NuxtJS is also exposed to the client side.
 This is useful for common middleware like auth where you need to ensure that a token is set in the local storage or cookie for a user to ensure they are authenticated.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/routing#middleware).

+When you are running a Nuxt static site (so no server is present), middleware does not run on page load!!